A Car, A Car, My Kingdom for a Car - in Puerto Rico

 The lighthouse is closed, of course, but the scramble, up to the top of the cliffs forming the horseshoe, delivers a great view down the 200 foot cliffs to the jagged stacks and pillars beneath.
 To the east, an impressive headland and the long curve of white sand that is Playa Sucia.
 The sea inlets behind have turned it into a tombolo, almost surrounded by water.
 It’s a good place to go if you want seclusion.
 Initially, I bump El Combate down to three and make this number two.
 It’s lovely, but it’s a ten minute hike from the car park.
 No men with trolleys here.
 And definitely no restaurants.

 But after spending all day on Buye, perhaps it should be promoted to number one.

-Spanish and English are the official languages in Puerto Rico.
-Wikipedia says that Spanish still predominates.
-A slight understatement.
-Many folk don’t speak English at all.
-I can get by with my rusty Spanish in the supermarket ‘donde este…’ buy trying to track down a covid test is much trickier.
-Everything on the internt is in Spanish.
-Thank God for Google Translate.
+Trying to track down a covid test is tricky.
+And I need one to get into Anguilla.
 It seems that you can’t get a PCR for travelling at all on Puerto Rico.
 They are only done on a doctors referral.
 Antigen tests have to be done no more than 48 hours before arrival.
-It’s all very distracting.
+It’s all very disconcerting.